Who can get it? When? And all the latest updates and announcements.

 All patients MUST schedule an appointment.
 No walk-ins will be permitted.*

-If you cannot use the online scheduling tool due to lack of technology, vision or some other situation, please call your local Giant Eagle Pharmacy to schedule.
+If you cannot use the online scheduling tool due to lack of technology or physical impairment, please call your local Giant Eagle Pharmacy for appointment availability.

 *To schedule a vaccination appointment, individuals must be currently eligible to receive the vaccine.
 Eligibility is determined by the vaccine distribution phase as defined by state and local health departments.
 Valid photo ID is required at the time of vaccination.

 Vaccines are by appointment only.
 All initial COVID-19 vaccine distributions are under the control of the United States Government, and through its partnerships with local and state health departments.